vmtk/vmtk.github.com/documentation/installation.md

 ### Environment variables
 In order to properly run vmtk you have to set environment variables.

+[Recommended]
 You can use the script vmtk_env.sh located in your vmtk-build/Install folder.
 It allows to set environment variables for your current running shell session.
 This is very useful if you have different versions of vmtk installed in your system:

     source path-to-vmtk_env.sh

-Otherwise you can permanently set environment variables:
+Otherwise you can permanently set environment variables by adding it to your .bash_profile or .bash_rc.

+[Not Recommended]
+You can also manually add environment variables:

 For Linux, add these lines to your .bashrc or .bash_profile file (in your home directory):